MinjieWan/WTAPNet/README.md

 ## Usage
 - Download and release dataset.zip, and put the released folder in the data folder.
 - Setup the required parameters in the main scripts.
 - Run train.py for training.
-Also, you can use the pre-trained model we provided.
+Also, you can use the provided pre-trained model.
 - Run test.py for testing.

 ## Citation